 Capital murder is the most serious type of murder charge you can face.
 Basically, for any of the crimes that fall under capital murder, the prosecutor must prove beyond a reasonable doubt that the accused committed the willful, deliberate, and premeditated killing of another person.
-The capital murder statute adds to the basic definition of capital murder 15 different offenses than can give rise to a capital murder charge.
+The capital murder statute adds to the basic definition of capital murder 15 different offenses that can elevate a murder charge to a capital offense.
 Some of these include the following:

 - Killing someone as part of an abduction or kidnapping where the intent of the kidnapping was to extract money or defile the abductor.

 - Hiring a person to kill someone, and the victim is successfully killed.

 - Killing someone during an armed robbery or an attempted armed robbery.

 - Killing someone during or after a rape, forcible sodomy, object sexual penetration, or attempting any of these crimes.

 - Killing more than one person in a single act or two or more people within a three-year period.